 Marriage License: A marriage license is a document that authorizes a couple to marry.
 It is the essential piece of paper that denotes the approval of your union with your significant other in the eyes of the state and the country in which the service is performed.
 In Montana, marriage licenses can be obtained at the Clerk of District Court’s Office, and must be signed by the marrying parties as well as two witnesses.

-Blood Tests: Before getting married, all females under the age of 50 are required by law to submit to a Rubella blood test.
+Blood Tests: Before getting married, under Montana state law, all females under the age of 50 are required by law to submit to a Rubella blood test.

 Residency Requirements: There is no residency requirement in order to be married in the state of Montana.
 The only necessary geographical specification in order to have a Montana wedding is to make sure that the wedding takes place in Montana.

 Witnesses: Two witnesses are required to complete your marriage license.
-Additionally, both witnesses must sign the marriage license along with the marrying parties—but only once the clerk has instructed the witnesses to do so.
+Those witnesses will also need to sign the marriage license.

 Legal Age of Marriage: In the state of Montana, the legal age of marriage is 18 years.
-However, by meeting specific requirements, individuals aged 16 and 17 can marry.
+However, with parental consent, individuals aged 16 and 17 can marry.
 In order to complete this process legally, they must obtain:

 Officiant Qualifications: In order to be considered a legally binding ceremony, a Montana marriage must be solemnized by a qualified individual.
 Those holding an office or title that is considered qualifying are as follows: